Truecaller U.S. Spam Scorecard

 Between regular sales calls, robocalls from legitimate businesses, online surveys, political or donation calls and outright scams - scam calls with malicious intent make up the majority of all unwanted communication.
 Among these, thanks to user markings, we observed that the majority of scams were related to credit card fraud, identity theft, medicare/insurance, social security, car warranty and debt collection.

-On average, a spam call received by Americans lasts for just over 3 minutes.
+On average, a spam call received by Americans lasts about 5 minutes.
 This means that the recipients are not able to accurately recognise unwanted communication, giving spammers or scammers enough time to trap their victims.

 Country% Spam - Outside US